 Starting a website isn’t hard.
 It’s much easier than one may imagine.
 There are many things to know before starting, however.
 By asking key questions like how the site will be used, who will be accessing it, and what features it will need, will make the task much easier.

-Websites start out as an idea.
+Websites start out as an idea the anatomy of paystubs.
 There are three main types of website.
 Personal websites normally are used to display family photos, communicate with relatives, or display a personal interest.
 These websites have been very useful for many to get more familiar with building websites.
 They are the modern scrapbook.
 However, they are becoming less common these days due to another form of website.
 The community (Web2.0) sites have been taking the place of many personal sites.
 These online communities try to replicate real-world socialization.
 The final type of website is the business website.
 These are used as store fronts or to display related information about a company.
 They can also be used as portals for business employees.
-Knowing which of these types of one wishes to create is the first step in finding appropriate hosting.
+Knowing which of these types of one wishes to create is the first step in finding appropriate hosting like this professional wordpress hosting service.

 For personal sites, a small hosting package is normally good enough.
 Minimal money will be spent on this type of site.
 If one plans to set up a community-based website or a business website, other more expensive hosting options will be needed.
 No matter which type of site is being built, the first thing that will be needed is a domain name.